STAT545-UBC-hw-2018-19/hw03-rasiimwe/hw03-rasiimwe.md

 ![](hw03-rasiimwe_files/figure-markdown_github/europe_outliers-1.png)

-Not as dramatic as Africa :smile:, but let's see what other plots tell us.
+Europe is not as dramatic as Africa :smile:, but let's see what other plots tell us.

 #### Below, I further look into continent specific countries